UKHO/docs/software-engineering/strategy/engineering-ai-strategy.md

 ## 6. Capability Development

-To accelerate practical AI adoption within Software Engineering we will prioritise developer-facing tooling.
+To accelerate practical AI adoption within Engineering we will prioritise engineering-facing tooling.
 GitHub Copilot has already been rolled out organisation-wide and licences issued to most engineers.
 The current phase focuses on consolidating that rollout by emphasising training, pilots, monitoring and targeted support to raise effective adoption across all teams.

 - **GitHub Copilot adoption program:**
   - Licences have been provisioned for the majority of engineers; continue onboarding remaining staff as needed.